STyGIANet/astra-sim/README.md

 - Dynamic Thresholds
 - Everything from NS3 release versions

 What this fork mainly offers is a set of new protocols and algorithms from research and scripts to run large scale evaluations.
+All our scripts can be found in the [acad](https://github.com/STyGIANet/astra-sim/tree/dev/acad) directory.

 # Clone and Setup a Development Environment